MT101. What Is Matrix Thinking?

 rest of science.
 But the creation of these models is not; in almost every case, the origin of a

-startling and powerful new scientific model is the product of an 'inspiration', almost a
+startling and powerful new scientific model is the product of an "inspiration", almost a

-religious 'vision', which 'pops into someone's mind'.
+religious "vision", which "pops into someone's mind".
 Hence Archimedes leaping from his

-bath, shouting 'I have found it' to passers-by in the street, and Newton being literally struck
+bath, shouting "I have found it" to passers-by in the street, and Newton being literally struck

 with the idea of gravity, in the form of an apple falling on his head.